garrandall/popular-music-data/tracks/stand-by-me-4-the-cause.md

 Should crumble (or the mountain)
 To the sea ( or the mountains should crumble to the sea)

-I won't cry (no i won't cry)
+I won't cry (no I won't cry)
-I won't cry (no i won't cry)
+I won't cry (no I won't cry)
-No I (no i won't shed a tear) won't shed a tear
+No I (no I won't shed a tear) won't shed a tear

 Just as long (just as long as you)
 As you stand (just as long as you)